ziyanan/CourXive/README.md

 ## Setup

-To setup the dev environment and make changes, run:
+To set up the development environment and make changes, run:

 `make dev_env`

-In order to build production, in the top level directory, run:
+In order to build production, in the top-level directory, run:

 `make prod`

-In order to run the Django Project in testing stage:
+In order to run the Django project in testing, run:
-1. Running the project for the first time after cloning the repo, run:  `make first_run`
+1. `make first_run` if running the project for the first time.
-2. Running the project afterward, run:  `make run`
+2. `make run` afterwards.

 ## Testing

-To test, simply run:
+To run tests, simply run:

 `make tests`